demisto/content/Packs/Workday/Integrations/WorkdaySignonEventGenerator/README.md

 Generates mock signon events for Workday Signon Event Collector.
 Use these for testing and development.
-This integration was integrated and tested with version xx of WorkdaySignonEventGenerator
+This integration was integrated and tested with version 37.0 of WorkdaySignonEventGenerator

 ## Configure Workday Signon Event Generator (Beta) on Cortex XSOAR